festim-dev/V-V-report/report/validation/thermodesorption_spectra/oya/oya_tds.md

   name: python3
 ---

-# Deuterium retention in tungsten
+# Deuterium retention in Fe-damaged tungsten

 ```{tags} 1D, TDS, trapping, transient
 ```

 This validation case is a thermo-desorption spectrum measurement perfomed by Oya et al. {cite}`oya_thermal_2015`.

-Deuterium ions at 500 eV were implanted in a 0.5 mm thick sample of tungsten.
+Deuterium ions at 500 eV were implanted in a 0.5 mm thick sample of tungsten damaged by Fe ions at different _dpa_ doses.

 The ion beam with an incident flux of $1.0 \times 10^{18} \ \mathrm{D \ m^{-2} \ s^{-1}}$ was turned on for 5000 s which corresponds to a fluence of $5.0 \times 10^{21} \ \mathrm{D \ m^{-2}}$